BeniiAlCo/pngme/README.md

 ## The PNG file format

+A PNG file is a header (8 bytes) (always the same), followed by a list of chunks.

 ### Chunks
 PNG files are (essentially) a list of 'chunks', each containing its own data.
 Each chunk has a type, represented by a 4 character string.